-Delicious garlic bread, filled with the flavours of Caesar salad – mayonnaise, garlic, lemon, Parmesan and mozzarella cheese.
+Delicious pull apart garlic bread, made two ways.
+Filled with the flavours of Caesar salad – mayonnaise, garlic, lemon, Parmesan and mozzarella cheese.
 Made as a skillet or loaf pull apart bread.

-When I feel more like a slice, I go the loaf route.
-It’s also pull-apart, but a whole slice this time.
-It bakes up with a super soft, moist and flavour-soaked middle, encased in a crispy crust.
+This pull apart loaf bakes up with a super soft, moist and flavour-soaked middle, encased in a crispy crust.
 It’s the best of both worlds when it comes to cheesy garlic bread.

 Speaking of crispy outside, that is thanks to the panko dusting that the pan gets.
 It’s a great technique for a lovely, crispy crust.